EnCor Biotechnology: History

-During his early career at the University of Florida in the 1990s certain of his antibodies made originally for research purposes were licensed to outside companies for sale.
-Some of these are still today sold by vendors such as Cell Signaling Technology, which however charges what Dr. Shaw regards as unreasonably high prices for them.
-EnCor Biotechnology was therefore formed at the end of 1999 initially to market antibody reagents made in Dr. Shaw's research laboratory at more reasonable prices.
+During Dr Shaw’s career at the University of Florida in the 1990s, antibodies made for research purposes were licensed to outside companies for sale.
+Some of these are still today sold by vendors such as Cell Signaling Technology.
+EnCor Biotechnology was therefore formed at the end of 1999 initially to market antibody reagents made in Dr. Shaw's research laboratory at lower prices.
 In late 2001 EnCor rented lab space at the Sid Martin Biotechnology Incubator, a facility dedicated to commercialization of intellectual property generated in the University of Florida.
 Following this move the EnCor laboratory produced an increasing number of novel antibodies which were made, characterized, documented, manufactured and subjected to rigorous quality control.
-The company quickly therefore increased the number of reagents available for sale and soon become profitable and, in 2006, relocated to new premises in Gainesville.
-The Gainesville facility has now expanded to three times the original size.
+The company quickly therefore increased the number of reagents available for sale and soon become profitable and, in 2006, relocated to Gainesville, Florida.